General Electrician FAQ

 Can I Do Electrical Work on My Own?

 Furthermore, if you do your own electrical work and it causes a fire or another type of injury, you will be liable for the damages.
-It’s not worth the risk when First Choice Electrical LLC’s excellent electricians are only a phone call away.
+It’s not worth the risk when First Choice Electrical and Solar’s excellent electricians are only a phone call away.

 How Do I Know What Size Electrical Service System I Need for My Property?

 Confused yet?
-If so, give First Choice Electrical LLC a call and we’ll be happy to assist you in your energy load audit.
+If so, give First Choice Electrical and Solar a call and we’ll be happy to assist you in your energy load audit.

 What Should I Do if My Breaker Panel Is Hot?